Now Reading

 Cecilia Vicuña’s painting 1972 “Amaranta” was “lost and reborn” when found in 2021.
 The Chilean artist-poet-activist writes simply as an introduction to her work, “My work dwells in the not yet, the future potential of the unformed, where sound, weaving, and language interact to create new meanings.”

-We asked writers to create flash responses the painting, generating six micro-fictions (all translated into Spanish, with our gratitude, by Kianny N. Antigua), four poems, and one nonfiction.
+Angie invited writers to create flash responses to the painting, generating six micro-fictions (all translated into Spanish by Kianny N. Antigua), four poems, and one nonfiction.

 >> Explore & Read More